What is Glutathione?

 One of the reasons Glutathione is a favorable supplement is due to its benefits in multiple areas and systems of the body, which can be summarized into two functions:

 - Detoxification: Glutathione’s sticky texture attaches to toxins in the body, and pulls them through digestion to discard in stool.
-Such detoxification can prevent what would lead to inflammation, high blood pressure, Alzheimer’s and other diseases in the liver, lungs, intestines and more.
+Such detoxification can prevent what would lead to discomfort, high blood pressure, cognitive decline and other diseases in the liver, lungs, intestines and more.
 Allergy symptoms can also be mitigated by Glutathione’s ability to combat oxidative stress in the ear, nose and throat (areas with high oxygen).

 - Regeneration: Often referred to as the “Master Antioxidant,” Glutathione helps regenerate other antioxidants.
 It actually performs an antioxidant role to other antioxidants.
 For example, Glutathione is known to recycle antioxidants in the body, such as Vitamin E and C. More simply, it allows certain antioxidants to be used over again–which is quite efficient.